psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Release date: 2026-05-02

-Minor Release: Mainly focus compatibility issues on various panels.
-No regression.

 * Fixed: Unprotected (function_exists) shell_exec and exec calls across the REST API, WP Cron, Dashboard Widget, and all other relevant execution paths.
 * Fixed: Missing check for getenv / putenv for URL Normalization (safexec).
 * Performance: Added --no-mmap flag to ripgrep cache scans for faster I/O on large directories of small binary cache files.
 * Improved: Nginx detection and Setup (Assume Nginx Mode) process on panels.
 Nginx detection and setup page redirection is now prioritized before all other environment checks with clean instructions.
 * Improved: Compatibility on aaPanel.
-Tested and fully functional with proper panel settings.
-See https://github.com/aaPanel/aaPanel/issues/270 for ongoing issue.
+Fully tested and functional when the panel is correctly configured.
+See aaPanel/issues/270 for ongoing issue.
 (Thanks to @neikoloves)
 * Changed: Hard dependency extended to require both shell_exec and exec (rg).
 * Added: Proper open_basedir compatibility detection and admin warning for missing required paths.
 * Added: Detection for Vary: Accept-Encoding may cause double‑cache issue (dismissable completely).